September 26, 2019, will be the sixth International Day for Total Elimination of Nuclear Weapons.

 Engage your parliamentarian, mayor or religious leader

-Encourage your local mayor, parliamentarian and/or religious leader to endorse the Joint Statement of Legislators and Religious Leaders for a Nuclear Weapon Free World.
-Mayors for Peace, Religions for Peace and Parliamentarians for Nuclear Non-proliferation and Disarmament will present the statement to the incoming United Nations Secretary General in early 2017 to ensure that nuclear disarmament is kept on the top of the UN agenda.
+Encourage your local mayor, parliamentarian and/or religious leader to endorse the Joint Statement of Legislators and Religious Leaders for a Nuclear Weapon Free World, initiated by Mayors for Peace, Religions for Peace and Parliamentarians for Nuclear Non-proliferation and Disarmament.

 TEXT OF THE JOINT STATEMENT